Searching for Privacy Risks in LLM Agents via Simulation: Experiments Results

-\paragraph{Evolving Process of Strategies} We plot the average leak scores after each search phase and show the evolving process in Figure \ref{tab:search instruction results} with strategies and examples. \textbf{(I)} Initially, the attacker employs a direct request approach ($A_0$), which is not effective against $D_0$.
-The attacker then evolves to $A_1$, developing more sophisticated strategies, for example, exploiting consent mechanisms by fabricating consent claims and creating fake urgency to pressure the defender, which improves the overall average leak score to 76.0\%.
-In response to this evolved attack, the defender adapts to $D_1$, implementing rule-based consent verification that requires explicit confirmation from the data subject before sharing sensitive information, which effectively decreases the average leak score to 2.5\%. \textbf{(II)} However, $D_1$'s consent verification proves insufficient against further attack evolution.
-The search process discovers an even more severe vulnerability in $A_2$: the attacker can impersonate the data subject directly, sending fake consent messages that appear to come from the legitimate source.
-This multi-turn strategy, which first establishes fake consent then immediately leverages it, successfully circumvents the rule-based defenses of $D_1$ and improves the average leak score again to 42.2\%.
-In response to this sophisticated impersonation attack, the defense evolves dramatically to $D_2$, implementing a comprehensive state-machine-based approach with strict identity verification protocols.
-Rather than simply checking for consent messages, $D_2$ requires authenticated communication channels and actively verifies sender identity at each step, effectively neutralizing the impersonation strategy.
-This iterative process reveals how each attack improvement drives defenders toward stronger protections, while each defensive measure motivates attackers to develop more sophisticated tactics, ultimately uncovering both critical vulnerabilities and robust defense mechanisms.
+\textbf{Evolving Process of Strategies} We plot the average leak velocity after each search phase and illustrate the evolving process in Figure \ref{tab:search instruction results}, which includes strategies and examples. \textbf{(I)} Initially, the attacker employs a direct request approach ($A_0$), which is not effective against $D_0$.
+The attacker then evolves to $A_1$, developing more sophisticated strategies, such as exploiting consent mechanisms by fabricating consent claims and creating fake urgency to pressure the defender, which improves the average leak velocity to 76.0\%. \textbf{(II)} In response to this evolved attack, the defender adapts to $D_1$, implementing rule-based consent verification that requires explicit confirmation from the data subject before sharing sensitive information, which effectively decreases the average leak velocity to 2.5\%. \textbf{(III)} However, $D_1$'s consent verification proves insufficient against further attack evolution.
+The search process reveals an even more severe vulnerability in $A_2$: the attacker can directly impersonate the data subject, sending fake consent messages that appear to originate from the legitimate source.
+This multi-turn strategy, which first establishes fake consent then immediately leverages it, successfully circumvents the rule-based defenses of $D_1$ and improves the average leak velocity again to 42.2\%.
+Note that sending a seemingly naive impersonation message using the data recipient's own email account would never be effective against human users, yet it proves remarkably successful against LLM agents. \textbf{(IV)} In response to this impersonation attack, the defense evolves to $D_2$, implementing a comprehensive state-machine-based approach with strict identity verification protocols.
+Rather than simply checking for consent messages, $D_2$ requires actively verifying sender identity at each step, and reaching out to the data subject if necessary, effectively neutralizing the impersonation strategy.
+This iterative process demonstrates how the improvement of attacks and defenses mutually influence one another, ultimately revealing both critical vulnerabilities and strong defense mechanisms.
+To highlight the necessity of search-based defense development, we compare it with directly prompting state-of-the-art language models to generate comprehensive defense instructions (details in Appendix \ref{appendix: Necessity of Search-Based Defense Development}).
+The directly generated defense is substantially more vulnerable than $D_2$.